BananaArch/SolarPanelOptimization/README.md

 ### Accessing our Model

+To access the fixed tilt model from GitHub, clone the repository to your local machine using `git clone`.
+Then, navigate to the `src/fixed tilt/` directory and run the live script by opening and executing `SolarPanelOptimization.mlx` with MATLAB.

 ## Limitations of our Model

 A key limitation of our model is its static design.
 It calculates energy output for a single point in time, rather than for a realistic duration like a full day.
 The model is based on the assumption that the sun is fixed at a 45° angle above the horizon.
 This condition is represented by the sunlight intensity function, $\text{sunIntensity}(\theta)=1000\cdot\cos(\theta−45^\circ)$, which means the maximum amount of sunlight is captured only when the panel's tilt angle, θ, is also 45°.
 At this angle, the panel's surface is perfectly perpendicular to the sun's rays.